akrain/akrain.github.io/_posts/2025-08-28-tirath-the-pilgrims-trails.md

 ## Tirath to Jatholi
 We crossed the streams that form the Tirthan River to reach the true left of the valley.
 For the first couple of hours, the trail was steady and pleasant, climbing uphill through meadows teeming with flowers, herbs, and aromatic shrubs.
 After that, the path became trickier, requiring us to cross multiple rocky spurs and streams covered with snow bridges.
 After lunch, we were caught in an hour and a half of heavy rain, followed by a whiteout that left us no choice but to wait it out under a rock for shelter.
 When the clouds finally lifted, we forded a larger stream as the valley widened, followed by a steep descent over mud and loose rocks.
 From there, a relatively easy walk brought us to a meadow with a small stone shelter, but no water source nearby.
 We continued for another 20 minutes until we reached a cave at Jatholi (3,560m), where we spent the night.

-Distance covered: 10-12 km, hard with 10-12 stream crossings
+Distance covered: 10-12 km, easy to moderate with many stream crossings

 ![The trail after crossing the Tirthan river](https://res.cloudinary.com/overthehills/image/upload/v1756396670/tirath/tirath11.jpg)
 <span class="caption">The trail after crossing the Tirthan river</span>